kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 **Advanced Lane Finding Project**

 #### Executive Summary:
 In this report, we investigate the process of building a lane finding pipeline which takes in a video stream and outputs a processed video.
 The processed video should include properties useful to self-driving vehicles such as lane identification, vehicle position, and lane curvature.
-We showed that such a pipeline can be accomplished using a combination of camera distortion correction, image thresholding, bird's-eye view perspective transform, and sliding-window sesuarch.
+We showed that such a pipeline can be accomplished using a combination of camera distortion correction, image thresholding, bird's-eye view perspective transform, and sliding-window search.

 Outline of the report:
 1. Introduction